-The Florance #31 is located approximately 12 miles east of Blanco County, adjacent to Highway 64.
+The Florance #16A site is located approximately seven miles northwest of the community of Navajo Dam in San Juan County.
 The soil type is broadly classified as Entisols with a specific description of sandy-silt as reported on pit closure records.

 The below grade tank is situated on the well pad in material cut and leveled to construct the pad where it is recessed below grade.
-The site elevation is 6284 feet above sea level.
+The site elevation is 6508 feet above sea level.

-The site is located on a bench of Manzanares Mesa and is situated near the edge of Montoya Canyon.
+The site is located approximately two and one half miles north of Hwy 173 near a topographic high south of Crow Canyon.
 The site is greater than 500 feet from any domestic water well, spring, or wetland, and greater than 1000 feet from any other well or spring.
 There is no residence, school, church, hospital or other institution or significant watercourse within 300 feet.
 The site, as shown on the FEMA map, is not located within the 100 year floodplain.
 This information is based on a review of public records or from a site visit or both.
 Siting standards have been evaluated using information listed below for each criteria: